nautilus-cyberneering/secure-git-guide/docs/003-GPG-101-How-to-get-your-first-GPG-Keys.md

 ![002](https://github.com/Nautilus-Cyberneering/GPG-Bootcamp/blob/main/media/KLEO_CREATE_002.png)

-**It is extremely important to use a passphrase and more important if you use it to actually write it down somwhere so that you never loose it.**
+**It is extremely important to use a passphrase and more important if you use it to actually write it down somewhere so that you never loose it.**

 (3)